 If you believe that weight loss requires true behavioral change, then Noom is the winner in this round.

-4. Weight Loss Results?
+4. Which Diet Has Better Weight Loss Results?

 Both Noom and WW have been shown to be effective for weight loss.
 Thousands of user reviews online and in the App Store confirm that a large majority of users successfully lose weight on these programs.